TaurVil/VilgalysFogel_Amboseli_admixture/04_hybrid-zone-structure/04.1.PCA_of_the_hybrid_zone/README.md

 ## Principal Component Analysis

 To visualize the genetic variation in our sample, we used principal component analyses to visualize the major axes of variation.
-Because the number of samples can obscure relationships, we include only high coverage Amboseli genomes (n=9), although all possible reference panel individuals are included.
+We include only high coverage Amboseli genomes (n=9) along with all possible reference panel individuals.
 We extract these samples from the merged vcf including both Amboseli and reference panel individuals, after filtering (`merged_shared.vcf.gz`, see Section 01_Genotype_Calling), and generate a 012 genotype matrix from which to estimate the covariance between samples.

 ```console
 ## filter for select individuals, and output as 012 genotype matrix